 Raphael Francois, a former toque at London's The Connaught, has crossed the pond to take over the top chef job at esteemed Le Cirque.
 Le Cirque, One Beacon Court, 151 E. 58th St., New York, NY 10022, 212-644-0202.

-Gabriel Kreuther, who is on his way out at The Modern, is already planning his next venture.
-Sources say he'll be the top toque at a new restaurant in the Grace building which sits on the periphery of Bryant Park on 42nd Street.
+Gabriel Kreuther, who has left his position at The Modern, is already planning his next venture.
+He'll be the top toque at a new restaurant in the Grace Building, which sits on the periphery of Bryant Park on 42nd Street.
 The restaurant is slated to open sometime in early 2015.
+The Modern, The Museum of Modern Art MoMA, 9 W. 53rd St., New York, NY 10019, 212-333-1220.

 Abboccato, the Italian eatery in Midtown, has a new chef, David Arias, who was previously the chef de cuisine at the restaurant.
 Abboccato, 136 W. 55th St., New York, NY 10019, 212-265-4000.